Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Knowledge Graphs.md

   Key idea:
   - Model entities and relations in the embedding/vector space $ℝ^𝑑$.
-    - Associate entities and relations with **shallow embeddings**
+    - Associate entities and relations with **shallow embeddings** (no GNNs)
     - **Note we do not learn a GNN here!**
+    - This is because KG usually doesn't have node features.
+All the info are in the relations.
   - Given a true triple (ℎ, 𝑟, 𝑡), the goal is that the embedding of (ℎ, 𝑟) should be close to the embedding of 𝑡.
-    - How to embed ℎ, 𝑟 ?
+    - How to embed (ℎ, 𝑟)?
     - How to define closeness?

 - Different Models